creativeArchitect/typescript-Journey/src/day_1/NOTES.md

+# type and interfaces

+   - both type and interface can be used to define the shape of an object or data structure, but they have different capabilities and use cases.

 # interfaces

    - we can't write like this because don't assign the run time var as custom types to an other var.